ConCov/pygame_pokemon_battler/README.md

 `python_explanation.py` - Where we can show the different aspects of python like for loops, if statements, while loops, operators, etc.

+`buttons_explanation.py` - Used to show how buttons can be created and used to do a range of actions.

 `simple_window.py` - A simpler version of the `demo_pygame_screen.py` to show how it works and the aspects of pygame.

 `main.py` - The main game file (not yet completed)